 Nick Thompson, Foreclosure Attorney.

 Kentucky foreclosures redemption and rescission are two methods to help stop a sale and prevent a deficiency or tax debt.
+We are well-versed in state law governing foreclosures and can help you navigate the complexities of your case.
 We are recognized in Avvo (who ranks us 10 out of 10) and in Google (who ranks us 5 out of 5) as one of the highest-ranked bankruptcy and foreclosure attorney in Kentucky for 2012, through 2020 based on the ratings from other attorneys and clients.
 Threebestrated.com ranks us as one of the top 3 offices for bankruptcy and foreclosure in Louisville and obtaining consistently favorable results for clients.
 We represent distressed homeowners in Kentucky and southern Indiana.

 Louisville Kentucky Bankruptcy Forms